SDarkMagic/cursed-titanfall-docs/docs/index.md

 	- [ ] Primary is a close range explosion?
 Potentially just punching but add an explosion on impact?
 - [ ] Warp core titan
 - [ ] DMR shoots ion laser
-- [ ] Allow thunderbolt projectile to drag player if they have extended mag equipped
+- [x] Allow thunderbolt projectile to drag player if they have pro screen equipped
 - [ ] Allow lockons to boss titans (probably a client side change)
 - [ ] Allow nuke eject to trigger before doomed state
 - [ ] Smr missiles delayed immediately after firing.
 Stall in air then rapidly accelerate to deal more damage.